 In A Quiet Place, Emily Blunt plays a mother in a post-apocalyptic world striving to protect her children from an invading force of blind aliens with supersensitive hearing who quickly devour anything they hear.
 In Bird Box, Bullock, for the most part, is doing the same against creatures who, once seen, evoke some kind of psychological reaction that inspires the seer to self-destruct.
 This premise, although much more belaboured than the oral one, does allow for some exciting set-pieces, particularly in the opening cataclysm that begins in a hospital corridor and spills out to the wider city that brings to mind the stunning opening of Zack Snyder’s 2004 Dawn of the Dead remake.

 But that scene, as good as it is, is still a genre trope, the gradual unfurling of apocalyptic catastrophe around our protagonist – we, the audience, see the danger first; we know, and soon our hero knows too.
-It was sent up so well in Shawn of the Dead, and not much new is done with it in Bird Box.
+It was sent up so well in Shaun of the Dead, and not much new is done with it in Bird Box.
 And time and time again the clichés are trotted out only for nothing to be done with them that makes the walk really worthwhile.
-The great John Malkovich is given a one-dimensional character which frankly could have been wasted on any half decent actor (if you’re going to be given an actor like Malkovich then the least you can do is write him a part).
-Tom Hollander pops up, ready to chew the scenery in that way he does, and then limply goes away off screen.
+The great John Malkovich is given a one-dimensional character which frankly could have been wasted on any half-decent actor (if you’re going to be given an actor like Malkovich then the least you can do is write him apart).
+Tom Hollander pops up, ready to chew the scenery in that way he does, and then simply goes away off-screen.
 A wild and raging river is traversed, and overcome, with a bit of froth, but not much else.

-Bird Box is also around 34 minutes too long – there’s just no need for an intimate dystopian horror parable to be over two hours in running length.
+The post-apocalyptic Bird Box is also around 34 minutes too long – there’s just no need for an intimate dystopian horror parable to be over two hours in running length.
 The thrills are sugar-hits, ultimately forgettable, and the characters thin and unsympathetic.
-As an addition to the modern horror landscape it is at best an outpost, while movies such as the ones mentioned before, as well as ones like Hereditary, It Follows and The Babadook benefit from far more vision, much more control, and, you might presume, a much better reason for being made in the first place.
+As an addition to the modern horror landscape, it is at best an outpost, while movies such as the ones mentioned before, as well as ones like Hereditary, It Follows and The Babadook benefits from far more vision, much more control, and, you might presume, a much better reason for being made in the first place.